Mens Hair Pieces Gallery & Blog

 The Terms Hairpiece Wearers Use

-Hair Replacement Systems, often times called Hair Systems, Hairpiece or Toupees is a wearable collection of human or synthetic hair, that is hand-tied into a mesh or light vinyl base, for the purpose of covering an area of the head that through chemotherapy, injury or heredity, has lost its source of hair.
+Hair Replacement Systems, often times called Hair Systems for Men, mens hairpiece or mens toupees is a wearable collection of human or synthetic hair, that is hand-tied into a mesh or light vinyl base, for the purpose of covering an area of the head that through chemotherapy, injury or heredity, has lost its source of hair.
 Once attached by glues, tapes or clips, the hair can be washed, cut, styled and trimmed, so that it blends naturally with the hair color of natural source.

-The use of Hairpieces and Wigs dates back to 2700 B.C.E. in Egypt.
+The use of mens hairpieces and mens toupees dates back to 2700 B.C.E. in Egypt.
 These were originally made of human hair, much as they are today.
 They denoted rank, social status and religious piety.
 They were worn by both men and woman and were used to protect their heads from sun and insects.
 King Louis XIII was the first man of modern times to renew the trend, in order to cover his thinning hair and to cover his premature balding.

 Cost Effectiveness of Hairpieces for Men and Women